A cusped hyperbolic 4-manifold without spin structures: The construction

-We now place a copy of $P^3$ ``above'' each $P^2$ in $\Sigma$, to get a 3-manifold with corners $\Sigma^\thick$ homeomorphic to $\Sigma \times [0,1]$: the vertical faces of the $P^3$'s containing the paired edges of the $P^2$'s in $\Sigma$ are glued correspondingly via the identity map.
+We now place a copy of $P^3$ ``above'' each $P^2$ in $\Sigma$, to get a 3-manifold with corners $\Sigma^\thick$ homeomorphic to $\Sigma \times [0,1]$: the vertical faces of the $P^3$'s containing the paired edges of the $P^2$'s in $\Sigma$ are glued correspondingly .
 So $\Sigma^\thick$ has three types of facets: the \emph{bottom facet} $\Sigma$, and the \emph{vertical} and \emph{top facets} tessellated by the facets of $P^3$ of the corresponding type.

-The top facets are $8$ ideal triangles, $4$ ideal rectangles and $3$ ideal hexagons, pleated with right angles along the pattern showed in Figure \ref{fig:sigma-thick}.
+Recall that $P^3$ has four top facets: an ideal triangle, a quadrilateral with one ideal vertex, and two quadrilaterals with two consecutive ideal vertices.
+The top facets of $\Sigma^\thick$, tessellated by the above polygons, are $8$ ideal triangles, $4$ ideal rectangles and $3$ ideal hexagons, pleated with right angles along the pattern showed in Figure \ref{fig:sigma-thick}.